 Having a roof over our heads is one of the most basic human needs.
-This need is usually met in the form of owning a house or renting one.
+This need is usually met in the form of owning a house or paying house rent for one.
 The final decision on which to settle for depends on our income level, current financial wellbeing or pure preference.

 That said, owning a house of your own is a culturally significant status, especially in Nigeria.
 As such, it is a dream for most people to become landlords one day.
 Reality is however different from a dream.
 Based on the recent data from the National Bureau of Statistics (NBS), house ownership rate in urban areas in Nigeria is 48 percent.
 This implies that the majority live in either free houses or rented apartments.
 Thus, making a financial decision on house rent payment is an annually recurring event for most people.

-What is the right amount of rent to pay?
+What is the right amount of house rent to pay?

 Last week, we conducted a Twitter poll to gain insight into what percentage of annual income people spend on house rent.

 From the poll, about 5 out of 10 people spend more than 25 percent of their annual income on rent.
 The rule of thumb in personal finance is to spend between 25 and 30 percent of annual income on rent.
 So for example, if you make ₦4,000,000 annual income, your annual house rent should range between ₦1,000,000 to ₦1,200,000.

 However, as income level rises the focus shifts from the percentage of income spent on house rent to the amount of income left to meet other necessities of life after paying rent.
 In Lagos for example, if your annual income is ₦20,000,000, you can pay 45 percent as rent and still have money left to meet life’s other necessities.
 But if your annual income is ₦3,000,000, it will be difficult to meet other necessities of life like food, healthcare, and clothing if you paid as much as 30 per cent of your income on rent.